Gerber Was Sued For Toxic Baby Food Claims

-The lawsuits claim that the company has advertised its products as non-toxic and safe for consumption, especially for infants and toddlers who are their target market.
+The Gerber Toxic Baby Food Class Action Lawsuit claims that the company has advertised its products as non-toxic and safe for consumption, especially for infants and toddlers who are their target market.

 However, plaintiffs of the filed lawsuits argue that high levels of toxic heavy metals were found in Gerber’s baby foods.

 The complainants attest that Gerber has marketed its products falsely.
 They aim to require the company to update its product packaging and include a complete and accurate list of its products’ ingredients.

 The plaintiffs also are seeking compensation from Gerber for all of the damages that their products have caused.

 The following products manufactured by Gerber were included in the lawsuits alleging that they contain toxic heavy metals:

 - Mashed Potatoes & Gravy with Roasted Chicken Meal